elastic/rally/docs/configuration.rst

 * JDK 8 root directory: Rally will only ask this if it could not autodetect the JDK 8 home by itself.
 Just enter the root directory of the JDK you want to use.
 * Name for this benchmark environment: You can use the same metrics store for multiple environments (e.g. local, continuous integration etc.) so you can separate metrics from different environments by choosing a different name.
 * metrics store settings: Provide the connection details to the Elasticsearch metrics store.
 This should be an instance that you use just for Rally but it can be a rather small one.
 A single node cluster with default setting should do it.
 There is currently no support for choosing the in-memory metrics store when you run the advanced configuration.
 If you really need it, please raise an issue on Github.
+* whether or not Rally should keep the Elasticsearch benchmark candidate installation including all data by default.
+This will use lots of disk space so you should wipe ``~/.rally/benchmarks/races`` regularly.